ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

  3. Edit Distance
 ## What is beam search?

+# Classifer problem
+For lot of small taks on building chatbot, the classifer problem is more common than the regression problem. (hmmm. ranking result is re
 # Deeplearning !?
 Try to list better structure to formula an MECE list to cover most topic I expect for interview.
 Pretend to be build up the house, here's some idea
 ## All the bricks